-- A. The State Toxicology Laboratory is the only facility approved for the analysis of law enforcement drug tests conducted under the Law Enforcement Drug Testing Policy.
-Law enforcement agencies are not permitted to use any other facility or laboratory for the purpose of analyzing urine specimens for illegal drug use by law enforcement officers. - B. Urine specimens should be submitted to the State Toxicology Laboratory as soon as possible after their collection.
-In the event a specimen cannot be submitted to the laboratory within one working day of its collection, the Kinnelon Police Department shall store the specimen in a controlled access refrigerated storage area until submission to the State Toxicology Laboratory. - C. Submission of specimens to the State Toxicology Laboratory may be accomplished by personnel from the law enforcement agency or commercial courier using "next day delivery."
-Specimens submitted by commercial courier must be packaged to ensure their integrity.

-- D. All specimens must be accompanied by the Law Enforcement Drug Testing Custody and Submission Form which can be obtained from the lab and the sealed envelope containing the Medication Information Form.
-The State Toxicology Laboratory will inspect all documentation to ensure that it has been properly completed.
-Failure to include the appropriate documentation with each submission will cause the Laboratory to delay conducting an analysis of the specimen or specimens until the missing documentation is submitted. - E. In addition to ensuring that the appropriate documentation has been completed and submitted for each specimen, the State Toxicology Laboratory shall inspect each specimen for damage and evidence of tampering. - 1.
+- A. The NJ State Medical Examiner Toxicology Laboratory is the only facility approved for the analysis of law enforcement drug tests conducted under the Law Enforcement Drug Testing Policy.
+Law enforcement agencies are not permitted to use any other facility or laboratory for the purpose of analyzing urine specimens for illegal drug use by law enforcement officers. - B. Urine specimens should be submitted to the Laboratory as soon as possible after their collection.
+In the event a specimen cannot be submitted to the laboratory within one working day of its collection, the agency shall store the specimen in a controlled access refrigerated storage area until submission to the Laboratory. - C. Specimens may be submitted to the Laboratory by commercial courier using "next day delivery" or in person. (appointments only) - D. The Laboratory will inspect all documentation to ensure that it has been properly completed.
+Failure to include the appropriate documentation with each submission will cause the Laboratory to delay conducting an analysis of the specimen or specimens until the missing documentation is submitted. - E. In addition to ensuring that the appropriate documentation has been completed and submitted for each specimen, the Laboratory shall inspect each specimen for damage and evidence of tampering. - 1.
 The Laboratory may reject any specimen it has reason to believe has been tampered with or is damaged; and - 2.
 Notify the submitting agency in writing with the reason for rejection clearly stated.